Menu

 • Buying Insurance: In many states, homeowners and auto insurance companies run a soft credit check to estimate your credit-based insurance score.
 This might impact your premium.
 However, we suggest you improve your credit score so that these checks do not harm your scores more than what you can manage.

-• Account Servicing: Some credit card companies might occasionally run soft pulls on existing clients to check whether to adjust their account terms, such as a credit limit decrease or increase, to check if they qualify for a promotional offer.
+• Account Servicing: Some credit card companies might occasionally run soft inquiry credit cards on existing clients to check whether to adjust their account terms, such as a credit limit decrease or increase, to check if they qualify for a promotional offer.

 When Do Inquiries Fall Off | How Long Do Soft Inquiries Stay On Your Credit Report?